Reflections on the pattern of Death, and what it might mean for governance

 It may sound funny to describe death as a pattern.
 We often talk about it like it’s this fact of existence.
 And it might as well be.
 It’s omnipresent.
 Pretty much every living thing we know of, dies.
 It has prevailed in all living networks, through countless iterations.
 Death is hegemonic.

 But what about death might be selected for?
 How does it benefit the network?
-Perhaps it’s best to imagine this at a human-scale, though I do think the reasoning is portable.
+Perhaps it’s best to imagine this first at the scale of individual personal relationships.
+That’s simpler, and I believe the reasoning is portable up to larger social scales.

 Imagine how we might have moved on from Newtonian physics if that intellectual heavy-weight Newton were still alive and influential within the network.
 One could imagine that it might be difficult.
 Newton’s thinking was clever, but we also understand it to be misguided by today’s measure.
 In a world without death, new ideas would have to grapple and contend not just with static ideas and information, but with the dynamic and increasingly stubborn minds that birthed them.
 (This stubbornness and confidence of age, is perhaps another selected pattern, with it’s own subtle network rationale, but I digress.)